imbeerus/multispan-view/README.md

 ### Features
 * Optimized way to use text styling and drawables with TextView
-* RobotoSpanView or if you need custom fonts FontSpanView
+* `RobotoSpanView` with prepared Roboto font styles or `FontSpanView` if you need custom fonts
 * Change style of spans in your way (by [Spannable][3] or [setSpanOnResult][4])
 * Right-to-left Support